ubccr/xdmod/docs/dashboard.md

  * The Ext.reg call is used to register an xtype for this class so it
  * can be dynamically instantiated
  */
-Ext.reg('DeveloperPortlet', XDMoD.Modules.SummaryPortlets.DeveloperPortlet);
+Ext.reg('xdmod-dash-developer-cmp', XDMoD.Modules.Dashboard.DeveloperComponent);
 ```

-In this example the javascript class would be put in the file `html/gui/js/modules/summary/DeveloperPortlet.js`
+In this example the javascript class would be put in the file `html/gui/js/modules/dashboard/DeveloperComponent.js`
 The `etc/assets.json` would then be updated to add the path to the javascript file
 to the `xdmod.portal.js` array.